victorcaquilpan/rnn_evaluation/README.md

 * **Use ReLU (activation function)**
 * **Weights initialization**

 In the next table we can see the performance of our RNN model using different techniques.
 We can see the prediction (in testing data) given in each case and its loss function and mean gradients values (given in training).
 Mean absolute error (MAE) in testing also is given.
-The results of these experiments are available in [Github repository](https://github.com/victorcaquilpan/CNN_evaluation/blob/main/code/basic_cnn.ipynb).
+The results of these experiments are available in [this Jupyter notebook](https://github.com/victorcaquilpan/CNN_evaluation/blob/main/code/basic_cnn.ipynb).

 | Model | Technique |MAE| Prediction |Loss function|Mean gradients|
 | ----- | --------- |-----|-------------|--------------|---|